Lindsay Mason

-Robert Lindsay Mason (April 1942 – 25 August 2006), known as Lindsay Mason, was a unionist politician in Northern Ireland.
+Robert Lindsay Mason (April 1942 – 25 August 2006), known as Lindsay Mason, was a Northern Irish unionist politician and businessman.
 Known as something of an eccentric, Mason's entire career in politics was spent outside the major unionist parties such as the Ulster Unionist Party and the Democratic Unionist Party.

 Early life

 Born in Larne, Mason was the son of a local paper mill manager.
 He studied at the Royal School Dungannon and Vernon College before becoming an antiques dealer.

 Mason became involved in Ulster loyalism, running a weekly stall in Belfast City Centre which sold newspapers published by the paramilitary Ulster Volunteer Force, alongside his own publication, the Ulster Constitution.
 In 1971, he founded the far right Ulster Constitution Party with David Riddelsdell, a group described by David Kerr as "ultra-loyalist".

 Belfast City Council

 In 1972, he was elected to Belfast City Council in a by-election, representing the predominantly Catholic Lower Falls, although this victory was only achieved because all the Irish nationalist and republican parties refused to nominate candidates, in protest at the introduction of internment.
 Mason had been elected unopposed as no other unionist candidates had stood although he did not campaign on the Falls for safety reasons, stating "I am sure there are a few trigger happy republicans in there and I don't want to take the risk of being a handy target for one of them".
 According to Malachi O'Doherty Mason had to ask permission from his mother, with whom he lived, to go on to the Falls when, following the election, O'Doherty suggested they have a photoshoot for the new councillor on the road.

 Due to his eccentricities and the fact that he wasn't tied to any major party, Mason received wide coverage in the local press whilst a member of the council.
 He held regular loyalist protest meetings inside Belfast City Hall and at one of these a group of female supporters attacked Social Democratic and Labour Party member Paddy Wilson, attempting to tear off his clothing following an ambush from which Wilson was forced to flee.
 While a sitting councillor, his firearm licence was withdrawn by the police, and he instead purchased a bow and arrow, with which he patrolled his local streets.